leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   not to accomplish _JVM developer vulgaris_, but eventually to replace the Java language or become the serious alternative.

-  The Play2 core is written in Scala and Typesafe conveniently provide separate version of Play Framework modules for developers who still wants to use Java for their job (silly me).
+  The Play2 core is written in Scala and Typesafe provide separate version of Play modules for developers who still wants to use Java for their daily job (silly me).

-  The problems appear when you want to for example - dynamically update certain ports of configurations during application startup, or you notice that form field validation actually behaves differently in Scala and Java versions (different error messages and Java version list of available validations is not so complete) etc...
+  The problems appear when you want to for example - dynamically update certain parts of configurations during application startup, or you notice that form field validation actually behaves differently in Scala and Java versions (different error messages and Java version does not provides all the validations Scala version does) etc...
   Mostly those are small things, however it something I had to struggle with or inspect and compare Scala and Java version internals.
 * Compatibility